Climate Change: Why it Matters

 We see the affects of global warming around us as the climate changes regionally.
 More precipitation in the form of rain is falling in certain areas, like the Northeastern US, so there is less snow in the winters then there was even 10 years ago.
 Droughts in the Western US and Eastern Africa are lasting longer and are more severe then in recorded past.
 All over the world, climate zones are changing and gardeners are finding that they can now grow plants that couldn’t survive previously in their climate zone, or that they can’t grow plants that they used to be able to, only a few years ago.
 Some indigenous species, both animals and plants, are finding that warmer temperatures are forcing them to move further north, or to higher elevations to survive.

-What can YOU do about it.
-You have heard the mantra, “ change your light bulbs, drive less, wash your clothes in cold water, turn down your thermostat in the winter and up in the summer” there are many “top ten lists” out there.
+What can YOU do about it?
+You have heard the mantra – change your light bulbs, drive less, wash your clothes in cold water, turn down your thermostat in the winter and up in the summer – there are many “top ten lists” out there.
 Check them out.
 We will regularly list links to these lists on our blog and in our trusted sources to keep you reminded about them as well.
 Also, we will be keeping you posted on what is happening regionally and nationally to help change laws and effect change in a “bigger way” all at once, as well as over time.
 You can be an advocate in your town, city or neighborhood and we are going to help you understand how you can do this, easily.
 We know it can be crushing when you hear about what it will cost and what is involved in reducing global emissions.
 Let us try to make sense of this for you and to help you move forward through small acts, one action at a time, always moving forward towards the big ideas and the big picture.
+In the meantime, our communities need to find ways to continue to adapt and build resiliency so we can weather the storms that are already here and those that are coming.

 Carbon footprint, ecological footprint, eco footprint, muddy footprint, what’s wrong with my footprint and why should I care?
-Statistics point to the fact that the average American’s carbon footprint is 5 times as big as the average “world citizen”.
+Statistics point to the fact that the average American’s footprint on our planet is 5 times as big as the average “world citizen”.
 What do these statistics really mean?

 Carbon dioxide is one of the “worst” human caused greenhouse gases.
 It last hundreds of years in the atmosphere and human causes account for 80% of the carbon dioxide up in our atmosphere now.

-You will find that many carbon calculators are tied in to opportunities to buy “carbon offsets”.
-These companies and organizations are offering you an opportunity to “offset” your footprint, by buying credits that the opportunity to support a myriad of environmental projects, often projects all around the world.
+You will find that many carbon calculators are often tied to opportunities to buy “carbon offsets”.
+These “offsets” support a myriad of environmental projects, often projects all around the world.
 Trying to vet and ascertain that the projects actually do reduce greenhouse gases and are projects that wouldn’t have happened without the offset program are fraught with difficulties.
-There are however some reliable companies out there and we have listed a few of these on our “trusted sources” page.
+There are however some reliable companies out there and we will regularly list a few of these on our “trusted sources” page.

-A “Carbon Tax” is more direct and taxes the use of carbon in many ways, including but not limited to the carbon you use through your purchases at the gas pump.
+A “Carbon Tax” or “Carbon Fee” is more direct.
+In this case the use of carbon, including but not limited to the carbon you use through your purchases at the gas pump, has a fee attached to it’s use or purchase.
 This type of program is in practice in a number of places, including in the province of British Columbia in Canada.
 Another way of regulating emissions that is gaining ground in the US is a fee and dividend program.
-This type of legislation would put a fee on the amount of carbon dioxide in fossil fuels.
+This type of program would put a fee on the amount of carbon dioxide in fossil fuels.
 The fee would be assessed at the fuel source, the mine, well or port of entry.
-The fee would start of small and would increase in a predictable transparent manner, until green energy became competitive with fossil fuels.
-While fossil fuel companies would be able to pass the fee on to their consumers, this would be offset by the "dividend" that people would receive, 100% of the fee collected would be reimbursed to the American public.
+The fee would start of small and would increase in a predictable transparent manner.
+While fossil fuel companies would be able to pass the fee on to their consumers, this would be offset by the “dividend” that people would receive, 100% of the fee collected would be reimbursed to the public.
 We could debate these various forms of legislation for pages, but at this point we will leave it to you to think about.
-Look for a discussion on these options on our blog and in our newsletter.
-Climate Mama’s advice, start making small chances that reduce the amount of fossil fuels you use, that limit the amount of garbage you produce, and that allow you to live a more sustainable lifestyle.
+Look for a discussion on these options on our blog in through your own research.